-Ubisoft have really latched on to the idea of games as a service.
+Ubisoft have really latched on to of games as a service.
 Even though their Rainbow Six Siege has had a rocky start, Ubisoft's brand director Alexandre Remy said in an interview that no sequel is planned.
 Yet.

 Instead of a sequel, Rainbow Six Siege will get a games as a service treatment.
 "We are saying extremely loudly here: there is no sequel planned," Remy bellowed.
 "We will be here for the next 10 years.
 So expect more Rainbow 6 in your life for quite some time."

-The next update on its way to the tactical shooter - Operation Chimera - will add the Outbreak co-op event.
+The next update on its way to the tactical shooter - Operation Chimera - will add the co-op event.
 The event is set to bring loot boxes you buy with real world cash.
 There was some push-back in regards to the upcoming crates but the folks at Ubisoft said that the boxes will only contain cosmetic items.

 Mr Remy said that he understands why people are concerned, but pointed out that Ubisoft doesn't believe it's "cheating anyone" or acting greedily.
 "I feel like the loot boxes act like the gift shop after the rollercoaster".